cross-cultural-data-literacy/2021-good-health-and-wellbeing/README.md

 ## Best practices

-Although the projects you will work on the coming months will vary widely, some things will be similar for all groups: all of you will use existing data, use GitHub to share information about yourself, your team and your project.
-And at the end of the semester, you will publish the results of your project online.
+Although the projects you will work on the coming months will vary widely, some things will be similar for all groups: all of you will use existing data sources, and you will use GitHub to share information about yourself, your team and your project.
+And, at the end of the semester, you will publish the results of your project online.

 The sections below contain some best practices about sharing data, files, and publishing your work.

 ### Using, sharing and describing data

-- Iets over de kwaliteit van data
-- Denk na over de rol van de auteur van de data en de eigenaar
-- Kijk kritisch naar de scope van de data, wat mist er in deze data?
-Zijn er groepen mensen bijv. die buiten beschouwing blijven?
-- Zoek niet data om je verhaal te ondersteunen.
-Het zou andersom moeten gaan, het verhaal volgt uit patronen in de data.
+- Before you use any data sources you find online, be sure to check the license and copyright.
+Are you allowed to do with the data what you want?
+- Always keep track of all the data sources you are using, where you've found them, and when.
+Publish this documentation as part of your project's documentation.
+- Always ask yourself: who collected this data source, who owns it, and why was it published?
+Think about what might be missing?
-- Think about the lifespan of your data.
+- Think about the lifespan of your data sources.
 Is there a chance the data will change or dissapear?
-Then it might be a good idea to download it and include it in your project repo or to host the file yourself.
+Then, it might be a good idea to make a copy of the files you need and include these in your project.
-- Before you use data, be sure to check the license and copyright.
 - Sometimes, you will need to make changes to existing data, or combine multiple existing data sources.
-In that case, be sure to document all changes you make!
+In that case, be sure to document all changes you make and publish them in your project's documentation.
-- CSV: https://en.wikipedia.org/wiki/Comma-separated_values.
-GitHub supports CSV files as well, and makes viewing them very easy.

 ### Publishing files

-- __Images__:
-- __Documents__:
-- __Video__: YouTube or Vimeo to upload
-- __URLs to websites__:
-- __Other files__:
+Most likely, your project will contain more than just text.
+During your research you will collect and produce data, documents, images and other types of content.
+Below are a few things to keep in mind when using and publishing such files:

+- __Images__: JPEG and PNG are supported by all browsers and mobile phones.
+Think about the file size and resolution of your image files: there's usually no need to include full-size images in your project.
+There are many free-to-use websites and tools available to resize images.
+- __Documents__: It's always a good idea to publish documents in a format that's easily opened and viewed by as many people as possible, without the need for proprietary software.
+PDF is a good choice, HTML is great, and GitHub has built-in support for [Markdown](https://guides.github.com/features/mastering-markdown/) files.
+- __Video__: Video files can get very large, very fast.
+If your video is over 25 MB, you can try uploading your video to YouTube or Vimeo and include a link to the video in your project, instead of the complete video itself.
+- __Data__: When you're creating data yourself or copy parts of an existing dataset, CSV and JSON are good candidates for file formats.
+GitHub supports viewing these files, and working with them is easy.

 The maximum file size GitHub you can upload to GitHub [is 100 MB](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).

 ### Sharing your work

-- Presentation, PDF, Google Sheets
-- Simple HTML web page, for example with [GitHub Pages](https://pages.github.com/)
+- __A simple HTML web page__: For example with [GitHub Pages](https://pages.github.com/).
+- __Presentation__:, PDF,
-- Document, PDF, Markdown on GitHub,
+- __A document__: PDF, Markdown,

 ## Technical support